hanksudo/macos-stock-price-notifier/README.md

 # macos-stock-price-notifier

 Notify stock price every 5 minutes.
+You can chocie to simple print on stdout or notify by system notifier

 <img src="./screenshots/1.png" width="400">